th-rtyf-re/kthpq/README.md

 ### On Overleaf

-Use the [Overleaf template](https://www.overleaf.com/latex/templates/kthpq-a-kth-beamer-template/ntqfkcrrsbhf) or copy this repository to your project.
+Use the [Overleaf template](https://www.overleaf.com/latex/templates/kthpq-a-kth-beamer-template/ntqfkcrrsbhf) or download this repository and import it into your project.

 ### On your computer